A new platform for documentation and tutorials is launching soon.

 These variables contain correct versions of the packages that are depending on the CDKTF CLI.
 The package names are provided in the correct format for the given platform.
 We recommend using these variables as they are provided without adding any custom logic, since the package name and their version schema follow specific conventions.

 Reference the built-in templates for examples of how you can use version variables.
-Below are some of the variables in TypeScript.
+The following example shows some of the variables in TypeScript.

 cdktf_version: string; constructs_version: string; npm_cdktf: string; npm_cdktf_cli: string; pypi_cdktf: string; mvn_cdktf: string; nuget_cdktf: string;